 Jobcentre coaches will double to 27,000 under new plans due to be announced by Sunak today.

-The number of registered unemployed in the UK rose by 126% during the pandemic and the Job Retention Scheme – currently funding nine million workers – is closing at the end of October, fuelling fears of mass unemployment.
+The number of registered unemployed in the UK rose by 126% during the pandemic.
+The Job Retention Scheme – currently funding nine million workers – is closing at the end of October.
+This is fuelling fears of mass unemployment.
 The UK also suffered a 20% contraction in output in April.
 There are fears that the ‘double whammy’ of the pandemic alongside a no-deal/barebones deal Brexit will further impact all UK sectors.

 Work coaches offer support to help job seekers build their skills and confidence.